ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 --- abstract

-This document provides an overview of operational networking issues that pertain to quality of experience in delivery of video and other high-bitrate media over the internet.
+This document provides an overview of operational networking issues that pertain to quality of experience in streaming of video and other high-bitrate media over the internet.

 --- middle